gizmolab10/help.webseriously/README.md

 Seriously is a hierarchal [[graph]] of your ideas.
 I've written a [[tutorial]] to gently take you through your fist steps and hopefully give you a comfortable sense of what it can do and why you might want to use it.
 I've also written a [[user guide]] for your reference later when you need to refresh your memory.

-To follow along, you will need to visit this website (or revisit it):
+To follow along and try things out, you'll need to visit (or revisit) this website:

 `https://webseriously.org/?db=firebase&name=your name`